 With the Use Clean Plate property, you can decide which one do you want to use (solid color or image).
 Once you set the background color or the background image the system will automatically detect if you have a green or a blue screen.

 Different output types

-First you have to decide if you want to keep the shadow of the subject.
-It doesn’t matter if it is a contact shadow, backdrop shadow or other type of shadow.
-Depending of your choice a few steps are different in the process so we will discuss these independently.
+First, you have to decide if you want to keep the shadow of the subject.
+It doesn’t matter if it is a contact shadow, backdrop shadow, or other types of shadow.
+Depending on your choice a few steps are different in the process so we will discuss these independently.

 Cut-out with shadow

 If you want to keep the shadow you will need either a clean plate that doesn’t contain very dark regions or you will need a near-perfect green screen.
 In the latter case, even a soft gradient can cause problems.